tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 git clone git@github.com:tigera-solutions/azure-hub-spoke-aks-egress-gateways.git
 ```

-Navigate to the 'azure' subdirectory and then deploy the infrastructure.
+Navigate to the `azure` subdirectory and then deploy the infrastructure.

 If the names `demo-hub-network` and `demo-spoke-networks` are already taken, you will want to edit the [variables.tf](azure/variables.tf) file in Terraform to use custom names for your Hub and Spoke Azure Resource Groups.